 The art of felting is something I've long admired.
 Some of the projects I've seen are so pretty and I love all the vibrant colors and the soft look of the wool.
 Of course, this technique takes some time to master, and I find myself just adding to the list.
-However, I have noticed a simple felting project that can be used in the laundry and I thought it would be a whole lot easier to make.
-So I made some felted dryer ball pumpkins to add to our fall decor.

 I used three types of wool yarn for this project.
 The best was the roving wool yarn.
-The worsted wool was not a bad second choice, but did not give that felted look I liked.
+The worsted wool was not a bad second choice but did not give that felted look I liked.
 The third (green on the left) was only 50% wool and did not work at all.

-Run it through the washer using hot water and detergent, and then through the dryer on high heat.
+- Run it through the washer using hot water and detergent, and then through the dryer on high heat.
 Feel free to wash a load of clothes with them.

-Remove from the sock/hose and let dry.
+- Remove from the sock/hose and let dry.

 When you are done using the pumpkins for decoration, you can remove the stem, and use them in your dryer instead of dryer sheets.
 You can even add a few drops of essential oil to scent your clothes.

-Wouldn't they make a nice gift?
+Wouldn't these adorable pumpkins make a nice gift?